DocNow/docnow/README.md

 discover what resources related to a particular event or topic are in need of archiving.
 [Appraisal] is an umbrella term for the many processes by which archivists identify records of enduring value for preservation in an archive.
-DocNow is an appraisal tool for the web.
+DocNow is an appraisal tool for the social web.

 DocNow allows archivists to tap into conversations in Twitter to help them discover what web resources are in need of archiving.
 Its goal is to help ensure